hdnpt/geartrack/README.md

 // Get Sky 56 info (From hong kong)
-// ID is the provided from Gearbest PQ4F6P07XXXXXXXX750Z geartrack.sky.getInfo(id, (err, SkyInfo) => {
+// ID is the provided from Gearbest PQ4F6P07XXXXXXXX750Z
+// ID can be also from Netherlands Post surface mail NL14812386234607 geartrack.sky.getInfo(id, (err, SkyInfo) => {
 	if(err) { return  }